praekeltfoundation/junebug/docs/http_api.rst

        the uuid of the message being replied to if this is a response to a previous message.
 Important for session-based transports like USSD.
        Optional.
 Only one of ``to`` or ``reply_to`` may be specified.
+       Defaults settings allow 10 minutes to reply to a message, after which an error will be returned.
    :param str event_url:
        URL to call for status events (e.g. acknowledgements and delivery reports) related to this message.
+Default settings allow for 2 days for events to arrive, after which they will no longer be forwarded.
    :param int priority:
        Delivery priority from 1 to 5.
 Higher priority messages are delivered first.
        If omitted, priority is 1.